Within-Dataset Disclosure Risk for Differential Privacy: Introduction

 The privacy parameter $\epsilon$ indicates the maximum difference between the probabilities of producing the same query output with or without an arbitrary individual's record, \emph{whether the individual is in the controller's dataset or not}.
 This maximum difference measures the \emph{worst-case disclosure risk}, which is the probability of identifying an individual given the DP release of a query output.
 In other words, $\epsilon$ bounds the disclosure risk of \emph{all} individuals across \emph{all} possible datasets.
 On one hand, this means DP offers a robust privacy guarantee that is independent of any dataset instance.
 On the other hand, this makes it difficult for controllers to reason about the concrete privacy implications on the \emph{within-dataset} individuals when choosing $\epsilon$.
 The main challenge of choosing $\epsilon$ is that $\epsilon$ offers a global and probabilistic worst-case measure of disclosure risk, which complicates the controller's decision-making process~\cite{lee2011much}.

-In this paper, we provide controllers with additional information that complements the worst-case measure of disclosure risk given by $\epsilon$ by introducing a \emph{relative, within-dataset} measure of disclosure risk.
+In this paper, we provide controllers additional information that complements the worst-case measure of disclosure risk by introducing a \emph{relative, within-dataset} measure of disclosure risk.
 We call this \textbf{Relative Disclosure Risk Indicator (RDR)}.
-Given the controller's dataset and an analyst's query, the RDR indicates the expected disclosure risk of a specific within-dataset individual \emph{relative} to other within-dataset individuals upon releasing a DP output; this is different from another measure of disclosure risk defined by \citeauthor{lee2011much}~\cite{lee2011much}, which is the maximum probability of identifying \emph{any} within-dataset individuals.
-With RDR, controllers understand the relative disclosure risk of any two within-dataset individuals, \eg by comparing the most at-risk individual (highest RDR) and the least at-risk individual (lowest RDR).
-RDR communicates to controllers the impact of choosing $\epsilon$ on the within-dataset individuals, and we hypothesize that this additional information helps controllers make more informed choices of $\epsilon$.
+Given the controller's dataset and analyst's query, the RDR indicates the expected disclosure risk of a specific within-dataset individual \emph{relative} to other within-dataset individuals upon releasing a DP output; this is different from another absolute measure of disclosure risk defined by \citeauthor{lee2011much}~\cite{lee2011much}, which is the maximum probability of identifying \emph{any} within-dataset individuals.
+With RDR, controllers understand the impact of choosing $\epsilon$ by observing the \emph{distribution} of disclosure risks among the within-dataset individuals.
+We hypothesize that RDR helps controllers make more informed choices of $\epsilon$ as this additional information empowers controllers to make explicit decisions on their preferred risk distribution over the within-dataset individuals.
 To test our hypothesis, we run a between-subjects user study where we ask participants to choose $\epsilon$ for a given query and dataset, and we present the treatment group with the additional information of the within-dataset individuals' RDRs.
-We observe that the treatment group makes more consistent choices of $\epsilon$ compared to the control group, and all participants in the treatment group used RDRs in their decision-making process, thus demonstrating that RDR is effective in helping controllers choose $\epsilon$.
+We observe that the treatment group makes more consistent choices of $\epsilon$ compared to the control group, and all participants in the treatment group used RDRs in their decision-making process, thus demonstrating that RDR is effective in helping participants choose $\epsilon$.